Blog

 Extensive Clinical Research is Underway for Triple Negative Breast Cancer Treatments

 If you have received a triple-negative breast cancer diagnosis, a clinical trial may be available to you right in our local area of Brevard County, Florida.
-Talk to your oncologist if you would be interested in participating.
+Talk to a Cancer Care Centers of Brevard oncologist if you would be interested in participating in a trial.

 Cancer Care Centers of Brevard cares for triple-negative breast cancer patients every day with a comprehensive treatment plan customized for each person.
-Our breast cancer specialists are here to help whether you have just been diagnosed with breast cancer, you’d like a second opinion, or your breast cancer has returned.
-Request an appointment for a consultation.
+Our medical oncologist, specializing in breast cancer, works with a radiation oncologist and breast cancer surgeon to create the best plan.

 Categories: Breast Cancer